thestorefront/FastAPI/README.md

 `fastapi_standard_interface( fields [Array] )`

-Used to set the standard interface for the top level of a fastapi response.
+Sets the standard interface for the top level of a fastapi response.
 Can use any available fields for the model, or `belongs_to` and `has_many` associations.
 Be sure to use the correct word form (singular vs. plural).

 `fastapi_standard_interface_nested( fields [Array] )`

-Used to set the standard interface for the second level of a fastapi response (nested).
+Sets the standard interface for the second level of a fastapi response (nested).
 Will be referred to whenever this model is found nested in another API response.
 Can use any available fields for the model, *does not support associations*.